-NOTE 7 - RELATED PARTIES
+NOTE 7 | RELATED PARTIES

 As noted in Note 1 of these financial statements, the Council is an agency of the state of North Dakota, as such, other agencies of the state are related parties.
-The Council made payments to North Dakota State University and North Dakota State University Development Foundation of \$1,859,046 during fiscal year 2020 and \$1,616,017 during fiscal year 2019.
+The Council made payments to North Dakota State University and North Dakota State University Development Foundation of \$1,479,819 during fiscal year 2021 and \$1,859,046 during fiscal year 2020.
 All payments were for research, funding, or services contracts or sponsorships except payments to the North Dakota State University Development Foundation were for scholarships, promotion, and sponsorship.
-The Council also made payments to the North Dakota Livestock Alliance for sponsorship and promotion of soybeans of \$75,001 in fiscal year 2020.
+The Council also made payments to the North Dakota Livestock Alliance for sponsorship and promotion of soybeans of \$50,000 and \$75,001 during fiscal year 2021 and 2020, respectively.

-The Council also has a particularly close working relationship with the North Dakota Soybean Growers Association and made payments for promotional contracts to them of \$432,540 and \$469,096 during fiscal years 2020 and 2019, respectively.
+The Council also has a particularly close working relationship with the North Dakota Soybean Growers Association and made payments for promotional contracts to them for \$449,116 and \$432,540 during fiscal years 2021 and 2020, respectively.

-The Council has a close working relationship and contracted with the United Soybean Board for additional research or education programs during fiscal year 2020 and fiscal year 2019 in the amounts of \$219,007 and \$447,631, respectively.
+The Council has a close working relationship and contracted with the United Soybean Board for additional research or education programs during fiscal year 2021 and fiscal year 2020 in the amounts of \$36,611 and \$219,007, respectively.

-Effective July 1, 2016, the Council entered into an agreement with North Dakota State University for the use of a tractor owned by the Council.
-Terms of the agreement are for 36 months and may be renewed for one additional 3-year term.
+Effective July 1, 2019, the Council entered into an agreement with North Dakota State University for the use of a tractor owned by the Council.
+Terms of the agreement are for 36 months.
 Payments for the agreement are \$0.
 The tractor is to be used for research conducted by the soybean breeding program at the university.

-Effective April 1, 2015, the Council entered into an agreement with North Dakota State University for use of a plot combine owned by the Council.
-Terms of the agreement are for 36 months and may be renewed for two additional 3-year terms.
+Effective July 1, 2019, the Council entered into an agreement with North Dakota State University for use of a plot combine owned by the Council.
+Terms of the agreement are for 36 months.
 Payments for the agreement are \$0.
 The combine will be used for harvesting and other needs associated with the research activities of soybean breeding and research.

-NOTE 8 - COMMITMENTS
+NOTE 8 | COMMITMENTS

-The Council has approved research contracts with North Dakota State University for \$1,487,100; the North Dakota State University Development Foundation for \$116,000; the North Central Soybean Research Program for \$151,500; the Soybean Research and Development Council for \$129,700; the National Biodiesel Board for \$110,000; the United Soybean Board for \$511,611;

-the American Soybean Association for \$157,200; the Northern Soy Marketing LLC for \$150,000; the MEG Corporation for \$192,500 and approved promotional contracts with the North Dakota Soybean Growers Association for \$535,950 at June 30, 2020.
-The Council has approved research contracts with North Dakota State University for \$1,333,050; the North Dakota State University Development Foundation for \$616,000; the North Central Soybean Research Program for \$200,000; the Soybean Research and Development Council for \$129,700; the National Biodiesel Board for \$110,000; the United Soybean Board for \$250,000; the American Soybean Association for \$130,800; the Northern Soy Marketing LLC for \$150,000 and approved promotional contracts with the North Dakota Soybean Growers Association for \$418,125 at June 30, 2019.
-Additional detail can be found in the Supplementary Information - Schedule of Contracts/Grants in Process as listed in the Table of Contents.
+The Council has approved research contracts with North Dakota State University for \$1,534,127; the North Central Soybean Research Program for \$150,000; the National Biodiesel Board for \$200,000; the American Soybean Association for \$135,000; the MEG Corporation for \$279,443 and approved promotional contracts with the North Dakota Soybean Growers Association for \$494,225 at June 30, 2021.
+The Council has approved research contracts with North Dakota State University for \$1,487,100; the North Dakota State University Development Foundation for \$116,000; the North Central Soybean Research Program for \$151,500; the Soybean Research and Development Council for \$129,700; the National Biodiesel Board for \$110,000; the United Soybean Board for \$511,611; the American Soybean Association for \$157,200; the Northern Soy Marketing LLC for \$150,000; the MEG Corporation for \$192,500 and approved promotional contracts with the North Dakota Soybean Growers Association for \$535,950 at June 30, 2020.